lincolnmroth/PHS-Engineering-Resources/general-resources/robotics/power-system.md

 Connectors to your batteries are useful so you can easily remove them when you want, but also they don't come unplugged accidentally.

 XT-60 is my reccomended battery connector for anything decently sized.
 JST is acceptable for smaller sizes, but XT-60 is always a good option.
+Actually I've started to really like phoenix connections when you're dealing with really large amperages.

 ![](/assets/xt60.png)